 Master of Arts in Educational Studies, Educational Policy

-You might be more interested in assessing the effects of a given policy once it is implemented by considering political, social or economic ramifications of policy decisions.
+- Assessing the effects of a given policy once it is implemented by considering political, social or economic ramifications of policy decisions.

-Or you might decide to take a more philosophical approach to policy analysis by considering ethical issues that surround a given policy or a set of policies.
+- Taking a more philosophical approach to policy analysis by considering ethical issues that surround a given policy or a set of policies.

 Wherever your interests lie, the master's program in educational policy prepares you for a career helping shape the principles and rules that govern education systems.